norcams/docs-enduser/docs/create-windows-machine.rst

 --------------------

-For Windows instances SSH keys may be used to retreive a random generated password, or, for Windows Server 2019 or newer, to create an SSH session to the instance.
+For Windows instances SSH keys may be used to retreive a random generated password or to create an SSH session to the instance.
 Either way you will need an SSH keypair to go with your Windows instance.
 Refer to :doc:`create-virtual-machine` for more information on how to create an SSH keypair.

 Create a virtual machine